Back home

 Belgian Guns

-ARMS MANUFACTURE of LIEGE
+ARMS MANUFACTURING in LIEGE

-The number of manufacturers does not cease increasing: 36 in 1816, 97 in 1856, 174 in 1884 and 195 in 1909 for which it is still necessary to add 75 manufactures of parts of weapons and 13 of sticks of rifles.
+The number of manufacturers does not stop increasing: 36 in 1816, 97 in 1856, 174 in 1884 and 195 in 1909 to which we must add 75 gun parts manufactures and 13 of gun stocks.

-Production: the first known official figure is of 107.173 weapons tested in 1823 and the absolute record is located in 1907 with 1.549.479 tested weapons.
+Production: the first known official figure is of 107.173 guns tested in 1823 and the absolute record is located in 1907 with 1.549.479 tested guns.

 This industry impressed all the people of the world by his level of activities, by the variety of its products, their moderate price and the universality of their dissemination.